NAW125/Healthcare_Insurance_Cost_Analysis/README.md

 # Hypothesis

 Individuals who smoke, have a higher BMI, or are older will incur significantly higher insurance charges.
-Additionally, geographic region may contribute to variations in cost due to external factors such as cost of living, differing healthcare practices, or wider economic conditions.
+Additionally, geographic regional factors may contribute to variations in cost due to external factors such as cost of living, differing healthcare practices, and wider economic conditions.

 # The Dataset